 Why choose Orthopaedic Associates?

-At Orthopaedic Associates, our specialty-trained neck doctors are recognized leaders in the diagnosis and treatment of neck injuries and conditions.
+At Orthopaedic Associates, our specialty-trained neck doctors are recognized experts in the diagnosis and treatment of neck injuries and conditions.
 Our specialists have the training, expertise, and experience to assess, diagnose, and treat your injury or condition individually to your needs.

 To consult with one of our neck doctors, please request an appointment online, or call (850) 863-2153.